elywin/Devpost/_posts/2021-07-07-reactnativeEnvSetup.md

 > sudo apt update

 Install Oracle JDK 1.8(stable) atleast, recommended version for React Native Development but You can install multiple Java Installations in one machine.
+Java is already installed on the Ubuntu 20.04 system.
+Therefore, we do not need to install it on this system again.

 > sudo apt install oracle-java8-installer